OrcsCheung/Stochastic-Transcriptional-Regulatory-Model/README.md

 The 'data' folder include the dataset of Ovarain cancer.

-Should you have any other technical questions, please feel free to contact kumar_selvarajoo@bii.a-star.edu.sg.
+Should you have any other technical questions, please feel free to contact Kumar@tzizju.cn

 Updated on: 8 Jun, 2025